AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Although we assign :ada:`Result` we don't otherwise use it, so we tell the compiler this is not a mistake via the :ada:`Unreferenced` aspect.
 And if we do turn around and reference it the compiler will complain, as it should.
+Note that :ada:`Unreferenced` is defined by GNAT, so usage is not necessarily portable.
+Other vendors may or may not implement something like it, perhaps with a different name.

 (We don't show the preconditions for :ada:`Put`, but they would have specified that :ada:`Start` must be a valid index into this particular buffer, and that there must be room in the :ada:`Buffer` argument for the number of bytes in :ada:`Value` when starting at the :ada:`Start` index, so that we don't copy past the end of the :ada:`Buffer` argument.)

 There are other characteristics we might want to query too.

 We might want to ask the compiler what alignment it chose for a given object (or type, for all such objects).

-For a type, an :ada:`Alignment` of zero means that objects of the type are not normally aligned on a storage element boundary at all.
+For a type, when :ada:`Alignment` returns a non-zero value we can be sure that the compiler will allocate storage for objects of the type at correspondingly aligned addresses (unless we force it to do otherwise).
+Similarly, references to dynamically allocated objects of the type will be to properly aligned locations.
+Otherwise, an :ada:`Alignment` of zero means that the guarantee does not hold.
 That could happen if the type is packed down into a composite object, such as an array of :ada:`Booleans`.
 We'll discuss "packing" soon.
 More commonly, the smallest likely value is 1, meaning that any storage element's address will suffice.
 If the machine has no